@inproceedings{peters2023arXiv,

 }

 Contingency planning, wherein an agent generates a set of possible plans conditioned on the outcome of an uncertain event, is an increasingly popular way for robots to act under uncertainty.
 In this work we take a game-theoretic perspective on contingency planning, tailored to multi-agent scenarios in which a robot’s actions impact the decisions of other agents and vice versa.
 The resulting contingency game allows the robot to efficiently interact with other agents by generating strategic motion plans conditioned on multiple possible intents for other actors in the scene.
 Contingency games are parameterized via a scalar variable which represents a future time when intent uncertainty will be resolved.
 By estimating this parameter online, we construct a game-theoretic motion planner that adapts to changing beliefs while anticipating future certainty.
-We show that existing variants of game-theoretic planning under uncertainty are readily obtained as special cases of contingency games, and we offer an efficient method for solving N-player contingency games with nonlinear dynamics and non-convex costs and constraints.
-Through a series of simulated autonomous driving scenarios, we demonstrate that plans generated via contingency games provide quantitative performance gains over game-theoretic motion plans that do not account for future uncertainty reduction.
+We show that existing variants of game-theoretic planning under uncertainty are readily obtained as special cases of contingency games.
+Through a series of simulated autonomous driving scenarios, we demonstrate that contingency games close the gap between certainty-equivalent games that commit to a single hypothesis and non-contingent multi-hypothesis games that do not account for future uncertainty reduction.

 Contingency games are best understood via an interactive example.
 Below, we provide an interactive version of the example given in the video above: an autonomous robot encountering a jaywalking pedestrian.